Kasra1377/yolo-pretrained-model/README.md

 ### ❌Bugs & Issues
 ---
-If you ever encountered any bugs in this projects or any technical issues you can report it by `issues` section of this repository or you can contact me by my email address.
+If you ever encounter bugs in this project or technical issues, you can report them to the `issues` section of this repository, or you can contact me by my email address.

 ### 👥Contributers
 ---